robbrobb/Hydroknecht/README.md

 # Hydroknecht 🌿

 Hydroknecht is a smart modular 3D-printed Hydroponic system.
 Based on a rain-tower design it can be built to fit multiple modules with multiple planters.
 One planter can fit plants with a base diameter of 6 cm.
 The tower is controlled by multiple sensors connected to an ESP8266 wich is connected via MQTT to a Node-RED enviroment.
 This enables control over pumps and lights, aswell as the reception of data from multiple analog and digital sensors.
+For now you can find the print files [over here](https://www.prusaprinters.org/prints/65395-hydroknecht-smart-modular-hydroponic-system).

 ## Contents